splunk/splunk-operator/docs/_configuration/SmartStore.md

 3. Confirm the name of the Splunk indexes being used with the SmartStore volume.
 4. Create/Update the Cluster Manager custom resource specification with volume and index configuration (see Example below)
 5. Apply the custom resource specification: kubectl -f apply Clustermanager.yaml
 6. Follow the rest of the steps to Create an Indexer Cluster.
-See [Examples](Examples.md)
+See [Example Deployments](/configuration/Examples)

 Example.
 Clustermanager.yaml: